altocodenl/tagaway/readme.md

 ### Todo alpha

-- If repeated picture has older date, add them to dates and use one of them as date.
-   - In uploadCheck: both for alreadyUploaded and imported, if it comes it has to be the lastModified.
-Then send it.
-   - Same in upload with identical file: must be lastModified.
-- Refactor docs & code with unified terminology for pic/vid: Pics&Vids? pivs? pivids?
+- Refactor docs & code with unified terminology for pic/vid: piv
-- Ubuntu distrib dev upgrade.
-- Reset dev & prod servers and start from scratch.
+- Provision new prod server
 - ac;log
    - Backup old ac;log, reset it.
+   - Ubuntu distrib dev upgrade.
    - Upload ac;log file to S3 every 15 minutes, with a lifecycle of 30 minutes, copying the file to /tmp first.
+- Reset dev & prod servers and start from scratch.

 ### Todo beta

+- Refactor UI with unified terminology for pic/vid: Pics&Vids?

 - Backend improvements:
    - Check if we're leaving behind temporary files from import.